 After volunteering at the hospital on Wednesday, I walked over to one of my favorite local grocery stores, Bryan’s, and picked up fresh strawberries and raspberries.
 A smoothie was calling for me and I answered.

-In my smoothie was bananas, strawberries, raspberries, carrots, spinach and almond milk.
+In my smoothie was bananas, strawberries, raspberries, carrots, spinach, some matcha I found on a Matcha Wholesale and almond milk.
 Such a good way to get my raw veggies and fruit servings for the day, and I can promise it tasted a lot better then it looked after it was blended.

 Yesterday, I had a pretty long day.
 I woke up at 5:15a to help nanny my kids a little bit earlier than usual because their dad was out of town and mom had to go to work.
 We played a few rounds of hangman, and I helped E set up all her dolls for a slumber party.
 I took them to school, went to my grandma’s house for breakfast and left to go to school for last minute cramming.
 The Micro exam was overwhelming and I don’t think I did as well as I should of, unfortunately.